lenesk/sokolova.dk/small-words-big-difference-make-your-danish-sound-more-native-like.md

 ## Pronunciation & syntax remarks

+It is impornat to distinguish modal adverbs from the corresponding adverbs, which are not specific modal word.
 The modal adverbs are usually unstressed syntactically (have no phrasal stress) and take the position of a traditional central adverb.
-However, when they function as adverbs without particular modality, they do bear syntactic stress, may initiate the clause, and as a rule, have a different meaning from that in the modal function.
+However, when they function as adverbs without particular modality, they **do** bear syntactic stress, may initiate the clause, and as a rule, have a different meaning from that in the modal function.

 > * *Nu (time adverb) har jeg spist min morgenmad*.
 > * *Indtil da* (time adverb 'then') havde jeg ikke lagt mærke til noget.